Qumulo/docs/_includes/content-reuse/admin-guides/nfs/configuring-troubleshooting-host-access-rules-nfs-exports.md

 ## Adding a Host Access Rule to an Existing NFS Export
-This section explains how you can add a host access rule to an existing NFS export by using the Web UI or the `qq` CLI.
+This section explains how you can add a host access rule to an existing NFS export by using the Qumulo Core Web UI or the `qq` CLI.

-### To Add a Host Access Rule by Using the Web UI
+### To Add a Host Access Rule by Using the Qumulo Core Web UI

 1. Log in to Qumulo Core.